Introduction to Postgres Switch Database

 Output:

-By default, you can see that you are connected to the Postgres database.
-The name of the database you are connected to can be seen from the command prompt shell; for example, in our case, postgres=# represents the same.
+By default, you can see you are connected to the Postgres database.
+The database name you are connected to can be seen from the command prompt shell; for example, postgres=# represents the same in our case.

-Now, we will list all the databases present in our Postgres database server by using the metacommand \l or \list that list out the names of all the databases present in the current database server.
-Firing \l and \list give the following output on my server.
+Now, we will list all the databases in our Postgres database server using the metacommand \l or \list that lists the names of all the databases in the current database server.
+Firing \l and \list gives the following output on my server.

 Code: